107 Mothers

-107 Mothers is a Russian-Language Slovak drama film directed by Péter Kerekes and released in 2021.
+107 Mothers (version in «Цензорка») is a 2021 docudrama film directed by Peter Kerekes who co-wrote the screenplay with Ivan Ostrochovský.
 Its world premiere took place on 1 September 2021 at the 78th Venice International Film Festival, where it was screened in Horizons competition program.
 It was selected as the Slovak entry for the Best International Feature Film at the 94th Academy Awards.
+It is a co-production between Slovakia, the Czech Republic and Ukraine.

 Plot

 In a Ukrainian women's prison, mothers are permitted to serve their sentences with their children until their third birthday.